TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    .. index::
       object: class
-      object: class instance
+      object: kundi instance
       object: instance
-      pair: class object; call
+      pair: kundi object; call
       single: container
       object: dictionary
       pair: class; attribute

-   When a class attribute reference (for class :class:`C`, say) would yield a class method object, it is transformed into an instance method object whose :attr:`__self__` attribute is :class:`C`.
+   When a kundi attribute reference (for kundi :class:`C`, say) would yield a kundi method object, it is transformed into an instance method object whose :attr:`__self__` attribute is :class:`C`.
 When it would yield a static method object, it is transformed into the object wrapped by the static method object.
-See section :ref:`descriptors` for another way in which attributes retrieved from a class may differ from those actually contained in its :attr:`~object.__dict__`.
+See section :ref:`descriptors` for another way in which attributes retrieved kutoka a kundi may differ kutoka those actually contained in its :attr:`~object.__dict__`.

    .. index:: triple: class; attribute; assignment